Frequently Asked Questions

 The trend now is a movement towards a 'filmless' department.
 Computed

-Radiography (CR) is the wave of the future.
+Radiography (CR) and Direct Radiology (DR) is the future.
 Idaho State University is

-one of a few institutions that offers computed radiography in the program.
+one of a few institutions that offers both computed radiography and direct radiography in the program.

 Does the program teach me how to interact with people?